jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 #### Content editor skill gaps

-When content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews etc.
+When content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews, etc.

 #### Markdown/other language confusion